What to do

 Register the Death

-Once the death has been confirmed, it must be registered with the local registry office.
-To do this, we must wait on the doctor or procurator fiscal completing the medical certificate.
-This will be electronically sent to the registrars.
-Once the registration is complete, we will be issued with the Form 14 which allows us to carry out the funeral.
+Once the death has been confirmed, it must be registered with the local Registry Office.
+To do this, we must wait on the doctor or Procurator Fiscal completing the medical certificate.
+This will be electronically sent to the Registrar.
+Once registration is complete, we will be issued with the Form 14 which allows us to carry out the funeral.

 We’re Here to Help

-While these steps may seem daunting, please remember that you don’t have to navigate this journey alone.
-We, as funeral directors are all available to help guide you through these necessary tasks.
-In times like these, it’s important to give yourself grace, to take one step at a time, and to remember that it’s okay to ask for help.
+While these steps may seem daunting, please remember that you do not have to face this journey alone.
+We, as funeral directors are all available to help guide you through all the necessary parts.
+In times like these give yourself grace, take one step at a time and remember that asking for help is fine.

-Above all, in the midst of handling practical matters, hold onto the love, the memories and the legacy of the person you’ve lost.
+Above all in the middle of handling practical matters, hold onto the love, the memories and the legacy of your loved one.
 Their spirit will remain in your heart, forever guiding you as you move forward.